bread-modular/website/content/docs/03-technical-details/02-common-parts.md

 ---
 title: Common Parts
-summary: Some of the parts you need when assembling a Bread Modular module
+summary: Some of the parts you'll need when assembling a Bread Modular module.
 ---

 The majority of electronic components used in Bread Modular modules are SMT components, reducing the need to source a wide variety of parts.
 However, for input components and connectors, THT components are employed.
 Here's a guide on how to source them: